josephinedesplanques/CART315-repo/Process/Journal.md

 Destroy(gameObject);
 ```

-So that the boolean in the ShootingPaddle is set to true and the ball gets destroyed so it doesn’t get in the way of the bullets that are going to be shot.
+So that the boolean in the ShootingPaddle script is set to true and the ball gets destroyed so it doesn’t get in the way of the bullets that are going to be shot.

 In the ShootingPaddle script that is now activated, the paddle is shooting a bullet prefab that destroys bricks, doesn’t bounce, and destroys itself when it hits a wall.